DataSQRL/Acorn/README.md

 ![Diagram of how Acorn executes user requests](img/how_diagram.png)

-Acorn Agent is essentially just a tools management framework with some convenient (and optional) abstraction layers for faster development.
+Acorn Agent is essentially a tools management and execution framework with some convenient (and optional) abstraction layers for faster development.

 You define the tools through a [configuration file](TOOLS_CONFIG.md) or in-code and Acorn Agent instruments those tools into the LLM and manages tool call validation and tool execution.
 To make sure that tools are executed safely and securely, you can define a "context" based on authentication or session information (e.g. a user id) which gets injected into the tool call outside the callstack of the LLM to eliminate injection attacks.